Hedging Hydrogen: Planning and Contracting Under Uncertainty for a Green Hydrogen Producer: Introduction

-Green hydrogen consumers require long-term confidence in competitive prices for green hydrogen.
-Unfortunately, production costs can vary greatly due their strong dependence on uncertain electricity procurement costs, which are dependent on variable renewable production and volatile energy market prices.
-As a result, for many HPA's the hydrogen sale price is likely to be at least partially variable, rather than fully fixed.
-Potential consumers are unlikely to commit to a HPA if they cannot be reassured that the sale price will stay competitive over the life of the contract even in adverse energy market conditions.
-As such, the consumer's motivation is to only commit to a HPA if the producer can provide evidence that the price risk is managed to an acceptable level.
+In order to sign up to an HPA, green hydrogen consumers require long-term confidence in competitive prices for green hydrogen to avoid \textit{“the risk of becoming locked into an expensive and potentially scarce energy carrier”} (\cite{Odenweller2024TheGap}).
+Potential consumers must be reassured that their hydrogen purchase price will stay competitive with alternatives over the life of the contract even in adverse energy market conditions.

-The missing piece of the puzzle is therefore for potential green hydrogen producers to demonstrate their ability to maintain Levelised Cost of Hydrogen (LCOH) prices within a competitive range for the long-term, despite a strong presence of uncertainty in production costs.
+One missing piece of the puzzle is therefore for potential green hydrogen producers to demonstrate their ability to maintain Levelised Cost of Hydrogen (LCOH) prices within a competitive range for the long-term, despite a strong presence of uncertainty in production costs.
+Unfortunately, many commonly used quantitative methods for hydrogen project techno-economic analysis in both scientific literature and industry do not fully take into account the impact of this uncertainty.
+This leaves project developers vulnerable to the following errors: (1) not developing an otherwise viable project because an ineffective planning method deemed it to be unviable, or (2) developing a project with sub-optimal planning decisions that do not provide robustness in the face of future events.

+The aim of this paper is therefore to investigate the relative effectiveness of different types of quantitative planning methods (or Planning \textit{Policies} using the terminology of \cite{Powell2022SequentialII}) for decision making in green hydrogen production in the context of an HPA contract.